jourdannf/IRRIS-Guessing-Game-Client/README.md

 - Randomly cropped photos created with PyTorch RandomCrop
 - Answer sheet generated using Python

-For more about the server-side of the application and how to download, please visit the documentation here:
+For more about the server-side of the application, you can view the code here: https://github.com/jourdannf/IRRIS-Guessing-Game-Server

 ### Rules
 1. Players cannot guess the same person per photo more than once